 ON THIS PAGE: You will find a description of the common test doctors use to find out whether a suspicious mole, slow-healing sore, or other skin feature is cancerous.
 To see other pages, use the menu on the side of your screen.

-- Age and medical condition
+Age and medical condition

-- Type of cancer suspected
+Type of cancer suspected

 Signs and symptoms

 Previous test results

 Learn more about what to expect when having a biopsy .

-The next section helps explain the different stages for this type of cancer.
-Use the menu on the side of your screen to select Stages, or you can select another section, to continue reading this guide.
+The next section in this guide is Stages , and it explains the system doctors use to describe the extent of the disease.
+Or, use the menu on the side of your screen to choose another section to continue reading this guide.